TV advertising is being impacted by video-on-demand and streaming services.

 TV media owners are focusing on transforming their strategies to survive this shift.
 For instance, with Disney Plus, Disney is trying to become both a content owner and a distributor and is planning two streaming services for film and one for sports.

-At the same time, NBC Universal is cutting down the number of commercials it airs during its prime time to enhance the impact of advertising.
+At the same time, NBC Universal is reducing the number of commercials it airs during prime time to enhance the impact of advertising.

 Indeed, TV advertisers are starting to review their digital assets as some significant KPIs are affected when ad revenue is moved to digital.
 Meanwhile, some European countries are used to their viewers enjoying an ad-free TV viewing experience.
 Therefore, subscription streaming services are less appealing in those countries.
 With video platforms like YouTube, viewers seldom feel an ad load of over 10% as they can skip or avoid ads differently.